Noah Ringer: Martial arts

 Ringer's first ATA tournament was the World Championships in Arkansas.
 He won first place in every category he competed in.
 After watching the "extreme" routines at that tournament, Ringer decided to start training in Extreme Martial Arts, or XMA, which involved him choreographing his own moves and choosing his own music.
 He became proficient with a variety of Eastern weapons, including the bō staff, which his character Aang uses.
 During his first two years with the ATA, Ringer competed in 25 tournaments, winning 100 medals, 80 of them gold.
-He was given "The Competitor of the Year" award for the Texas region in February 2008.
-Ringer won the 2008-2009 title of Texas State Champion in five categories: Traditional Forms, Traditional Weapons, Sparring, X-Treme Forms, and X-Treme Weapons.
+He was given the "Competitor of the Year" award for the Texas region in February 2008.
+Ringer won the 2008–2009 title of Texas State Champion in five categories: Traditional Forms, Traditional Weapons, Sparring, X-Treme Forms, and X-Treme Weapons.

 For The Last Airbender, Ringer learned baguazhang, tai chi, and Wushu.
 These styles are "soft", compared to taekwondo, which is a "hard" style.
 Ringer continues to train in American taekwondo.
 In October 2010, he earned his second degree black belt.
 Ringer teaches other students in the ATA, as part of the Leadership Program.
 He also does gymnastics and has started to learn Choy Li Fut kung fu.

 Personal life

 Ringer was homeschooled.
 He has stated that he has some Native American heritage.

-He's named Avatar: The Last Airbender, Transformers: Prime, The Spectacular Spider-Man, Breaking Bad and Penny Dreadful as among his favorite TV shows while The Incredibles, Friday the 13th Part VI: Jason Lives, Die Hard, Desperado and Saving Private Ryan are some of his favorite movies.